Programs Offered

 GRMN 3401 (3) The German Experience in North America

-Discusses the motives and conditions of German immigration to North America, particularly the history, culture, and literature of German-speaking migrants and refugees from the 17th to the 21st century.
-Investigates factors that shape human activity through learning about the reasons for migration and the diaspora of Germans in Russia to the United States and Canada.
-Studies individual settlements and stories of German pioneer authors as well as theories of nationalism and migration.
+Discusses German immigration to North America, particularly the history, culture, and literature of German-speaking immigrants and refugees from the seventeenth to the twenty-first century.
+Investigates factors that shape human activity through migration and the diaspora experience of Germans to the United States and Canada.
 Taught in English.
+Formerly GRMN 2401.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities